Skip to main content

 CommandWhat it does

-git fetchDownloads changes but doesn’t merge
+git fetchDownloads changes but does not merge — safe, non-destructive

-git pullDownloads and merges (fetch + merge)
+git pullDownloads AND merges (fetch + merge) — convenient but can surprise you

 git fetch origin

-git log origin/main # Review changes
+git log origin/main # Review what your teammates pushed

-git merge origin/main # Merge when ready
+git merge origin/main # Merge when you're ready

 Working with Forks